Ryuzo Sato

-Ryuzo Sato (佐藤隆三, Satō Ryūzō) is a Japanese economist and has been the C.V.
-Starr Professor of Economics at New York University since 1985.
+Ryuzo Sato (佐藤隆三, Satō Ryūzō) is a Japanese economist and is the C.V.
+Starr Professor of Economics Emeritus at New York University.
 He made notable contributions to the fields of mathematical economics and economic growth.
+He is a founding editor of the Japan and the World Economy (Elsevier) and the book series Advances in Japanese Business and Economics (Springer Nature).